BMW iDrive album art

 So, next in the queue: BMW iDrive. iDrive is a system for controlling all sorts of elements in a BMW: the climate, navigation systems, hands-free telephone, video and, of course, audio.
 With respect to audio, you can either provide your own music collection, or the more recent versions also have support for streaming services such as Spotify.

 Like with the Audi MMI write-up, I don't own a BMW with iDrive so I cannot verify these instructions first-hand.
 This blog post is a summation of my research on the subject, with the instructions to configure bliss to comply with iDrive's requirements.
 Any further suggestions are gratefully received either in the blog comments below or via email.

 When considering your own music collection, there are three main ways you can store the library and provide it to iDrive: from a USB key, from an iPod, and from the system's own internal storage.
 The last option, strangely, does not support album art, so the following guidance will only help if you are plugging in a USB key or an iPod.

 The next consideration is how the album art is stored.
-This is important because you need to store the album art in the place the iDrive's software expects to find it.
+The organization of your music and its album covers is important because you need to store the album art in the place the iDrive's software expects to find it.
 It turns out iDrive prefers embedded art, but also supports a co-located Folder.jpg file.
 The iDrive system also bundles a Gracenote database, which it can interrogate for album art, although it's not clear if this database or Folder.jpg are preferred as the first fallback after no embedded artwork is detected.
 In summary, use embedded art.